ampproject/amp.dev/_support/contribute.md

 Want to help fix bugs or make AMP even faster?
 We'd love your help.

-Please see [the CONTRIBUTING file](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md) for information on contributing to the AMP Project, and [the DEVELOPING file](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md) for documentation on the AMP library internals and [hints how to get started](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md#starter-issues).
+Please see [the CONTRIBUTING file](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md) for information on contributing to the AMP Project, the [DEVELOPING file](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md) for documentation on the AMP library internals, and [hints on how to get started](https://github.com/ampproject/amphtml/blob/master/DEVELOPING.md#starter-issues).